 You can also request that your school email your official transcripts to NHTIadmissions@ccsnh.edu.

 We highly recommend having your official high school transcript, diploma, or equivalent (GED or HiSET) documentation submitted; they may be used for advising or to waive placement testing.

 If you applied and were accepted to NHTI prior to April 11, 2020, and did not have an official high school transcript submitted, you may be requested to complete a High School Self-Certification form to certify that you have received (or will receive) a high school diploma, GED, or HiSET by the start of the semester for which you’ve applied.

 Documentation of your completion of high school (or an equivalent) may be required to receive federal financial aid.

 While we offer rolling admissions for most programs, our competitive Allied Health programs have specific application deadlines.
-Beginning in 2021, these deadlines are as follows:
+For 2022, these deadlines are as follows:

 - Radiologic Technology: Jan.
 7, 2022